y1chu/AnimKit/README.md

 3. Import the AnimKit package into your Unity project.
 4. Start using AnimKit in your scripts and animations!

-For detailed usage instructions, documentation, and code examples, please refer to the [AnimKit Documentation](link-to-your-documentation).
+For detailed usage instructions, documentation, and code examples, please refer to the [AnimKit Documentation]([link-to-your-documentation](https://github.com/y1chu/AnimEase/blob/main/AnimKit%20Documentation.md)).

 ## Contributing